 The entire system is set up to be self-sustaining and to boost business.
 Money.
 Money.
 Money.

-If everything introduces side-effects, guess what?
+So, if everything introduces side-effects, guess what?
 We need more pills to counteract them.
 And those not only affect your body in ways nobody can predict, but interact with other drugs in ways nobody can predict.
 It’s called the cocktail effect and is the same problem facing our food supply with the numerous pesticides interacting over time.

 Combined with resistance, the cocktail effect poses more of a health risk than leaving you to get better of your own accord.